py-bbn

 Domains.

-abstract e(evidences: Dict[Any, str]) Dict[Any, DataFrame]
+abstract e(evidences: dict[Any, str]) dict[Any, DataFrame]

 Shortcut to create observation evidences.